Kumano Kodo

 Please see our full cancellation and refunds policy on the “Bookings” Page

-The balance is due 1 month prior to the trip start date.
+The balance is due one month prior to the trip start date.

 Book your flights once you have paid for the trip in full, or make sure the trip has sufficient numbers before booking your flights.

-We strongly recommend that you take out travel insurance that covers cancellation due to Covid or other unforeseen circumstances, medical costs, and your valuables.
+We strongly recommend that you take out travel insurance that covers cancellation, other unforeseen circumstances, medical costs, and your valuables.

 For some people, yes it is!
 If you do very little physical activity or carry an injury or have health issues that affect your ability to hike, then maybe this is not the trip for you.
 A good test is to find a bush track in your area that climbs about 500m over 5km.
 If you can do that in under 3 hours, then you can do the Kumano Kodo.

 Overall the hike is rated moderate.
-There are some steep and hilly sections to navigate, especially on the first and 4th day.
-For inexperienced and less fit hikers, these two days are rated moderate to hard.
-The total distance walked over 5 days of hiking is 58km.
+There are some steep and hilly difficult sections to navigate.
+For inexperienced and less fit hikers the hikes are rated hard.
+The total distance walked over 5 days of hiking is 50km.

-We walk at a slow to moderate pace with plenty of breaks and opportunities to enjoy the sights, culture, villages, views and flora.
+We walk at a slow to moderate pace (Average pace is 2.5km/hour) with plenty of breaks and opportunities to enjoy the sights, culture, villages, views and flora.

-As we stay in small villages during the hike, and we only require one night’s accommodation at each village, the options available are very limited.
+As we stay in small villages during the hike, and we only require one night’s accommodation at each village, the options available are limited.
 The pricing is based on 2 people sharing a room.
 If you are single, you will be paired with someone of the same sex.
-Single supplement may not be available each night, but upon request the following may be able to be arranged:

 Most accommodations have onsite onsens and some also have fantastic public onsens nearby, which are worth visiting for the experience.
 If you need help with how to use the onsens, ask the guide.